Jellyfish in the water column

 This Jellyfish image was shot off the coast of Utila in Honduras.
 I captured the image with a Sealife DC1400 which was my first underwater camera.
 Here’s a link to my current underwater camera rig.

-4 thoughts on “Wildlife Wednesday : Jellyfish
+4 responses to “Wildlife Wednesday : Jellyfish”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.